appunite/Spy/README.md

-Spy is written in pure swift and allows you to log events on multiple channels.
+Spy is a lightweight logging utility that allows to log with different levels and on different channgels written in pure Swift.